 Many businesses looking to offer child care and early education services often come to a bit of a shock upon realizing just how many competitors are out there.
 After all, no one looks to become a child care provider in order to make a profit.
-However, how do these child care services find marketing ideas for child care services?
+However, how do business owners find marketing ideas for child care centers?

 But it’s not just about what you can offer.
 It’s about what parents need.